 The Brown Banana: Medium brown in color and formed into a C or S shape, healthy poop passes regularly and easily.
 These poops don’t smell like roses, but they aren’t terribly stinky either.
 If you see a lot of brown bananas in the toilet bowl, rest assured your child pooping well.

 Loosey Goosey: Bowel movements that are loosely formed are a signal that food is moving too fast through the colon.
 This type of stool often shows pieces of undigested food and varies in color.
-If loose stools are a chronic condition for your child (instead of an acute bout of diarrhea) it may be caused by: low stomach acid, food sensitivities/ allergies, or a chronic low level infection or parasite.
+If loose stools are a chronic condition for your child (instead of an acute bout of diarrhea) it may be caused by: low stomach acid, food sensitivities/ allergies, or a chronic low level infection.
 See a holistic health practitioner to find the root cause of loosey goosey stools.

 All Balled Up: When stool sits in the colon too long, water is reabsorbed back through the intestinal wall and the stool becomes small and hard.
 If your child is passing dark brown balls or small pellets into the toilet make sure you address this condition promptly!
 Reasons for this type of stool include; imbalanced gut flora, stress, low fiber intake, food allergy/sensitivity, dehydration, or parasite.
-Make sure your child drinks plenty of fluids, eats a well-balanced diet with probiotic-rich foods and fiber, and takes time to relax when visiting the toilet.
+Make sure your child drinks plenty of fluids, eats a well-balanced diet and takes time to relax when visiting the toilet.
 If hard stools don’t resolve with diet and lifestyle changes, consider visiting a holistic health practitioner for further testing.